Skip to main content

 Under both the Law on Accounting and the Law on Auditing, the MoF is responsible for reviewing and approving auditing and accounting standards presented by the Accounting and Auditing Standard Committee; maintaining a register of CPAs and audit firms; and carrying out quality assurance reviews.

-The Law on Accounting establishes the responsibilities of MonICPA, which include implementing IPD and CPD requirements for CPAs; establishing ethical requirements for its members; translating and contributing to the adoption and implementation of international accounting and auditing standards; providing guidelines and materials to support the audit firms; and revoking the CPA credentials of auditors who breach the MonICPA Code of Ethics and applicable auditing standards.
-MonICPA also operates an investigative and disciplinary system for its members and its procedures is outlined within the institute’s Code of Ethics.
+The Law on Accounting establishes the responsibilities of MonICPA, which include implementing IPD and CPD requirements for CPAs; establishing ethical requirements for its members; translating and contributing to the adoption and implementation of international accounting and auditing standards; providing guidelines and materials to support the audit firms; and operating an investigative and disciplinary system for its members who breach the MonICPA Code of Ethics and applicable accountancy standards.

 There are no independent audit oversight arrangements in Mongolia.